shlin0415/SCAPP/README.md

 # SCAPP
 SCAPP is a subproject of PCmaster.
-SCAPP is the same as PCmaster_ann.
+SCAPP is the old version of PCmaster_anno.

 PCmaster
 Plant Cell master